Francisco Pizarro: Conquest of Peru (1532)

 By early 1536, Manco Inka, supported by an army of perhaps 100,000 people, initiated a siege of Cuzco.
-At the same time, smaller Incan expeditionary forces moved to destroy other European strongholds.
-In the three years of continuous warfare since the arrival of Pizarro, Incan military leaders had become familiar with Spanish military tactics and developed effective counters.
+At the same time, smaller Inca expeditionary forces moved to destroy other European strongholds.
+In the three years of continuous warfare since the arrival of Pizarro, Inca military leaders had become familiar with Spanish military tactics and developed effective counters.
 Perhaps the most effective of these military innovations was the one that dealt with the Europeans' greatest advantage on the battlefield: horses.
-Incan soldiers would offer battle but hold their position until the Spaniards had concentrated their cavalry in order to break the indigenous line.
-They would then fall back before the cavalry charge and draw the Europeans into a canyon where prepositioned forces could crush them under avalanches of rocks and missile weapons.
-Instead of charging the numerically inferior Europeans as they had done early on, Incan soldiers used their discipline and knowledge of the terrain in order to draw the armoured cavalry charge into a death trap.
+Inca soldiers would offer battle but hold their position until the Spaniards had concentrated their cavalry in order to break the indigenous line.
+They would then fall back before the cavalry charge and draw the Europeans into a canyon where previously positioned forces could crush them under avalanches of rocks and missile weapons.
+Instead of charging the numerically inferior Europeans as they had done early on, Inca soldiers used their discipline and knowledge of the terrain in order to draw the armoured cavalry charge into a death trap.
 Well documented battlefield deaths show that many more Spaniards died in these battles than in the early days of the war when theoretically the Inca had a much greater advantage.
-Despite winning the majority of the battles, the inability of the Incan forces to overwhelm Cuzco's fortifications, manned as they were by only 200 fighting men armed with gunpowder weapons, signalled the definitive victory of Spanish forces.
+Despite winning the majority of the battles, the inability of the Inca forces to overwhelm Cuzco's fortifications, manned as they were by only 200 fighting men armed with gunpowder weapons, signalled the definitive victory of Spanish forces.

-After the final effort of the Inca to recover Cuzco had been defeated by Almagro, a dispute occurred between Pizarro and Almagro respecting the limits of their jurisdiction, as both claimed the city of Cuzco.
+After the final effort of the Inca to recover Cuzco had been defeated by Almagro, a dispute occurred between Pizarro and Almagro regarding the limits of their jurisdiction, as both claimed the city of Cuzco.
 The king of Spain had awarded the Governorate of New Toledo to Almagro and the Governorate of New Castile to Pizarro.
 The dispute had originated from a disagreement on how to interpret the limit between the governorates.
-This led to confrontations between the Pizarro brothers and Almagro, who was eventually defeated during the Battle of Las Salinas (1538) and executed.
+This led to confrontations between the Pizarro brothers and Almagro, who was eventually defeated during the Battle of Las Salinas in 1538 and executed.
 Almagro's son, also named Diego and known as El Mozo, was later stripped of his lands and left bankrupt by Pizarro.

 Atahualpa's wife, 10-year-old Cuxirimay Ocllo Yupanqui, was with Atahualpa's army in Cajamarca and had stayed with him while he was imprisoned.
-Following his execution, she was taken to Cuzco and given the name Dona Angelina.
+Following his execution, she was taken to Cuzco, given the name Doña Angelina and made the concubine of Francisco Pizarro.
 By 1538, it was known she had borne Pizarro two sons, Juan and Francisco.